aterenin/SparseGPAX/README.md

 │⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⡇⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠱⠀│\
 └───────────────────┘

-An *ultra-lightweight* JAX/Haiku implementation of sparse Gaussian processes.
+An *ultra-lightweight* JAX implementation of sparse Gaussian processes.

 It supports models of the form
 ```